The One Thing on Trump’s Phone

 Drake Baer’s article on Thrive Global explores this further.
 I guess this is referred to as something called unitasking…please tell me more!

 Top White House officials say the key to forcing a more disciplined President Trump (like the one onstage overseas) is limiting his screen time.
 (Not unrelatedly, it’s also a key to raising a well-adjusted child.)
 You have to applaud Trump’s aids for getting the President to Marie Kondo his smartphone.
 At Thrive we’re big on paring your apps down to only the ones that bring you joy, moderating your use with them, and making sure you’re the one controlling the device, rather than the device controlling you.
 Maybe that’s why, in the middle of a nine-day trip, the cantankerous, homebody executive is yet to set off an international incident.

 I guess if he “HAS” to use Twitter, I am glad that is the only app he is on (unlike the rest of us).

 So, I started to think about this whole concept of unitasking.
 Sure, I could do it on my phone, but where else could this work, and where would it make sense?

 An article written in 2013 in Forbes by Jacquelyn Smith provides all of us some insight into unitasking and why it’s just as appropriate and necessary as multitasking.

-The author states, “Multitasking is necessary and extremely beneficial at times—and you might even be praised by your boss for doing it at work—but the truth is, dividing your attention among multiple things may prevent you from allocating the time and attention that is necessary to do an excellent job, and it can make you more susceptible to errors.”
+“Multitasking is necessary and extremely beneficial at times—and you might even be praised by your boss for doing it at work—but the truth is, dividing your attention among multiple things may prevent you from allocating the time and attention that is necessary to do an excellent job, and it can make you more susceptible to errors.”